Reviewing Genfit SA (GNFT)'s and Marker Therapeutics Inc. (NASDAQ:MRKR)'s results | New Business Observer

 |0.00

-In table 1 we can see Genfit SA and Marker Therapeutics Inc.’s gross revenue, earnings per share (EPS) and valuation.
+Table 1 demonstrates Genfit SA and Marker Therapeutics Inc.’s top-line revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 represents Genfit SA (NASDAQ:GNFT) and Marker Therapeutics Inc. (NASDAQ:MRKR)’s return on equity, net margins and return on assets.
+Table 2 represents Genfit SA (NASDAQ:GNFT) and Marker Therapeutics Inc. (NASDAQ:MRKR)’s return on equity, return on assets and net margins.

 |Net Margins